 Stock-Based Compensation.
-We determine compensation expense for stock-based awards based on the estimated fair values at the grant date and recognize the related compensation expense over the vesting period.
+We determine compensation expense for stock-based awards based on their estimated fair value at the grant date and recognize the related compensation expense over the vesting period or requisite service period, whichever is shorter.
 We use the straight-line attribution method to recognize compensation expense related to stock-based awards that have graded vesting and only service conditions.
 This method recognizes stock compensation expense on a straight-line basis over the requisite service period for the entire award.
 Stock-based compensation expense is adjusted for changes in estimated and actual forfeitures.
 We use historical data to estimate the forfeiture rate that we use; however, these estimates are subject to change and may impact the value that will ultimately be recognized as stock compensation expense.
 We recognize stock-based compensation expense related to performance awards based upon our determination of the potential achievement of the performance target at each reporting date, net of estimated forfeitures.